Published September 17, 2021. Open access. | Gallery ❯ |

 Spanish common names: Tierrera modesta, culebra tierrera modesta.

 Recognition: ♂♂ 38 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=32 cm. ♀♀ 37.9 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=32.8 cm..1,2 The Modest Ground Snake (Atractus modestus) differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, dorsal scales arranged in 17 rows at mid-body, no preocular scale, short loreal scale, and a uniform blackish to purplish brown dorsum.1–3 The belly is bright yellow in adults and pale yellowish white in juveniles.
-Atractus modestus is most similar to A. paucidens, a species that can be recognized by its red blotches on the anterior third of the dorsum, blackish ventral surfaces, and a long loreal scale.4 Males of A. modestus differ from females by having less ventral scales (146–173 vs 174–186), more subcaudal scales (34–45 vs 26–31), and a proportionally longer tail.1,5 Juveniles have a contrasting yellow neck band.3
+Snout–vent length=32.8 cm..1,2 Atractus modestus differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, dorsal scales arranged in 17 rows at mid-body, no preocular scale, short loreal scale, and a uniform blackish to purplish brown dorsum (Fig. 1).1–3 The belly is bright yellow in adults and pale yellowish white in juveniles.
+Atractus modestus resembles A. paucidens, a species that can be recognized by its red blotches on the anterior third of the dorsum, blackish ventral surfaces, and a long loreal scale.4 Males of A. modestus differ from females by having less ventral scales (146–173 vs 174–186), more subcaudal scales (34–45 vs 26–31), and a proportionally longer tail.1,5 Juveniles have a contrasting yellow neck band.3

-Natural history: Generally uncommonUnlikely to be seen more than once every few months. but locally frequentRecorded weekly in densities below five individuals per locality. in Mindo.
-Atractus modestus is a semi-fossorial (living underground and at ground level) snake that inhabits old-growth to moderately disturbed evergreen montane and foothill forest, crops, pastures with scattered trees, and rural gardens nearby forest border.6 Modest Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights, or rarely during the daytime.6 When not active, individuals are usually found hidden under logs.6 There is an unpublished photographic record of an individual of A. modestus preying upon an earthworm in Mindo.7 Modest Ground Snakes rely mostly on their cryptic coloration as a primary line of defense.
+Natural history: Atractus modestus is a semi-fossorial snake that inhabits old-growth to moderately disturbed evergreen montane and foothill forest, crops, pastures with scattered trees, and rural gardens near the forest border.6 Modest Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights, or rarely during the daytime.6 When not active, individuals are usually found hidden under logs.6 There is an unpublished photographic record of an individual of A. modestus preying upon an earthworm in Mindo.7 Modest Ground Snakes rely mostly on their cryptic coloration as a primary line of defense.
 If handled, individuals usually just try to flee, but they can also produce a musky and distasteful odor when grabbed.6

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Atractus modestus is listed in this category because the species’ extent of occurrence is smaller than 20,000 km2 and its habitat is declining in extent and quality due to deforestation.8 Based on maps of Ecuador’s vegetation cover published in 2012,9 an estimated ~42% of the species’ potential distribution area has already been converted to human settlements and agricultural fields.
-The remaining populations are also severely fragmented and few localities (6 of 19; Appendix 1) are in privately-protected areas.
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Atractus modestus is listed in this category because the species’ extent of occurrence is smaller than 20,000 km2 and its habitat is declining in extent and quality due to deforestation.8 Based on maps of Ecuador’s vegetation cover published in 2012,9 approximately 42% of the species’ potential distribution area has already been converted to human settlements and agricultural fields.
+The remaining populations are also severely fragmented and few localities are in privately-protected areas.

-Distribution: Atractus modestus is endemic to an estimated 9,768 km2 area along the Pacific foothills of the Andes in western Ecuador.
-The species has been recorded at elevations between 1019 and 1780 m (Fig. 2).
+Distribution: Atractus modestus is endemic to an area of approximately 9,768 km2 along the western foothills of the Andes in Ecuador (Fig. 2).

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).